warpas/juggernaut-project/README.md

         ✅ reason: Google Sheets API has most of the same code for auth as Google Calendar API

     ✅ streamline public interfaces

-    - add tests
-    - specify the shape of v1.0
+    ✅ specify the shape of v1.0

-4. After v1.0

-    - move to Github issues after this point (unlikely, because it's unnecessary overhead)

-5. Nice to have, but not necessary.
+4. Nice to have, but not necessary.
 Idea bag:

     ✅ add the function for copying all events from one calendar to another calendar